arduino/docs-content/content/micropython-course/projects/scene-changer/scene-changer.md

 description: 'Learn how to change the scene on an OLED screen with the press of a button'
 ---

+This project will show you how to interact with a screen using a button.
+The script will follow a sequence when the button is pressed and change what is displayed.
+It will call different functions depending on the current function that is displayed.

 You will need the following to build this project: